 The WP database tracks your every post, comment, and link.
-When it gets corrupted or erased, though, you can lose all your hard work.
+You can lose all your hard work when it gets corrupted or erased.
 A similar misfortune can befall your vital website files.

 There are several possible culprits behind these worst-case scenarios.
-Some of them, such as hacker attacks and natural disasters, are outside your control.
+Unfortunately, some of them, such as hacker attacks and natural disasters, are outside your control.

 The good news is you can backup a WordPress site.
 This simple technique allows you to come back in no time and avoid losing readership or business.
 It’s a proactive approach to safeguarding your precious digital assets.

-In this comprehensive guide, we’ll show you the main options and how to utilize them.
+This comprehensive guide will show you the main options and how to utilize them.

 What Is A Backup?